 The following progressive disciplinary steps may be taken with the delegation at whichever step is deemed appropriate under the circumstances by a sanctioned representative.
-The representative must notify the Area Director and State Office of any action that is taken.
+The representative must notify the State Office of any action that is taken.

-- Step 1 Verbal warning to the athlete and to the parent/guardian or caseworker with a written copy of the Incident Form to the Area Director and State Office. - Step 2 A written Incident Report must be completed giving warning to the athlete with a copy to the Area Director, State Office, and parent/guardian or caseworker. - A personal meeting to review the unacceptable behavior of the athlete and to agree on a plan for behavior improvement shall be conducted by the local coach with the athlete, the athlete's parent(s)/guardian(s) and/or the athlete's case worker.
+- Step 1 Verbal warning to the athlete and to the parent/guardian or caseworker with a written copy of the Incident Form to the State Office. - Step 2 A written Incident Report must be completed giving warning to the athlete with a copy to the State Office, and parent/guardian or caseworker. - Step 3 A personal meeting to review the unacceptable behavior of the athlete and to agree on a plan for behavior improvement shall be conducted by the local coach with the athlete, the athlete's parent(s)/guardian(s) and/or the athlete's case worker.
 If the athlete is over 18 and his/her own guardian, then the athlete may choose to have another adult present for the meeting.
-If necessary, the Area Director and/or SOIA staff may attend the meeting.
+If necessary, SOIA staff may attend the meeting.

 The meeting shall be documented in writing.
-Meeting notes will be distributed to the athlete, the athlete's parent(s)/guardian(s) and/or caseworker, Area Director, and the State Office.
+Meeting notes will be distributed to the athlete, the athlete's parent(s)/quardian(s) and/or caseworker, and the State Office.

-Step 4 Suspension from practices or competition for a specific time period (such as during the specific sport season).
+Suspension from practices or competition for a specific time period.
+Step 4

-The Area Director and State Office must be contacted before an athlete is suspended.
-The action will be documented in writing and presented to the athlete, parent/guardian or caseworker, Area Director and a copy sent to the State Office.
+The State Office must be contacted before an athlete is suspended.
+The action will be documented in writing and presented to the athlete, parent/guardian or caseworker, and a copy sent to the State Office.

-Any further action must be approved by the Area Director and State Office.
+Any further action must be approved by the State Office.